stutijain2x/hm-customer-intelligence-business-analytics/README.md

 ## Project Overview

-This project analyzes H&M transaction data to understand business performance from both **commercial and customer perspectives**.
+This project uses H&M transaction data to understand the business from both a sales and customer perspective.

-The analysis begins with overall transaction and sales trends, then moves into channel, product, and department performance before examining customer participation, purchasing behaviour, customer value, recency, inactivity, and repeat purchasing patterns.
-The final stages use RFM segmentation and SQL window functions to identify more meaningful customer and product-level patterns.
+I started with the overall sales picture and then moved into channels, products, and departments.
+From there, I looked more closely at customers — their purchasing behaviour, historical value, recency, inactivity, repeat purchases, and RFM segments.

-The objective is to move beyond individual metrics and build a connected view of **how sales are performing, how customers are behaving, where value is concentrated, and where potential opportunities for improvement exist**.
+The aim was to connect these areas and understand where transaction value comes from, how customers behave over time, and where there may be opportunities to improve customer engagement and retention.

 ## Objectives

-- Analyze overall transaction volume, transaction value, and average transaction value.
+- Analyze transaction volume, transaction value, and average transaction value.
-- Evaluate sales performance across different time periods, including monthly, year-over-year, and month-over-month changes.
+- Understand how sales performance changes over time.
-- Compare Online and Store channels based on transaction activity and value contribution.
+- Compare Online and Store channel performance.
-- Identify high-performing product groups, departments, and products within departments.
+- Identify high-performing product groups, departments, and products.
-- Understand customer participation and distinguish one-time customers from repeat customers.
+- Understand customer participation and purchasing behaviour.
-- Compare customer value across different purchasing behaviours.
+- Compare one-time and repeat customers by historical value.
-- Analyze customer recency, inactivity, and purchase gaps to identify retention-related patterns.
+- Analyze recency, inactivity, and purchase gaps.
-- Identify high-value customers who may represent important reactivation opportunities.
+- Identify previously repeat customers who may be relevant for reactivation.
-- Segment customers using RFM analysis based on recency, frequency, and monetary value.
+- Segment customers using RFM analysis.
-- Examine customer behaviour across sales channels and identify within-group rankings using SQL window functions.
--
+- Use SQL window functions for customer and product-level comparisons.

 ## Dataset & Scope

-This project uses H&M transaction, customer, and article-level data to analyze sales performance, customer behaviour, product and channel performance, customer value, and retention patterns.
+The project uses H&M transaction, customer, and article-level data.

-The analysis covers transaction activity, time trends, sales channels, products and departments, customer purchasing behaviour, inactivity, RFM segmentation, and purchase gaps.
+The analysis covers sales activity, time trends, sales channels, products and departments, customer behaviour, customer value, inactivity, RFM segmentation, and purchase gaps.

 ### Analytical Assumption